World Languages & International Studies

 B.A. in Spanish Language and Literature

-Currently, I am the coordinator for Spanish courses and the advisor for our Honors Society Sigma Delta Pi (chapter Xi Xi).
-I work with other colleagues in the Latinx, Latin American, and Caribbean Studies Program, and the African American and African Diaspora Studies Program.
-I proudly support UndocuBear (Undocumented Students at Morgan) as their advisor.
-I also promote virtual language exchanges and COIL projects to focus on transcultural collaboration while students practice the target language with international peers.
+I am currently the coordinator of Spanish courses, and the advisor of our honors society, Sigma Delta Pi (chapter Xi Xi).
+I co-coordinate the Latinx, Latin American and Caribbean Studies Program.
+I also collaborate with colleagues from the African American and African Diaspora Studies Program and the Middle Eastern and North African Studies Program.
+I am a proud supporter of BRAVE Bears.
+I also promote virtual language exchanges and COIL projects, which focus on transcultural collaboration and enable students to practice the target language with international peers.

 Teaching and Research Interests